-Subject leader: Miss A Ledwidge
+Subject leader: Miss R Bishop

 The team are very proud of their department and students and staff enjoy their lessons and are motivated to succeed.

 The SMSC agenda is covered and students are encouraged to ask questions and develop their curiosity in a wide range of religious and philosophical areas.

-Students are encouraged to use structured writing frames to ensure they achieve full marks in the extended response questions at GCSE and A Level and this also assits in developing their essay-skills in general which in turn supports them with their final exams.
+Students are encouraged to use structured writing frames to ensure they achieve full marks in the extended response questions at GCSE and A Level.
+This assists in developing their essay-skills in general which in turn supports them with their final exams.

 Students' views and attitudes

 Students appreciate the uniqueness of the subject in exposing them to a huge range of philosophical positions on complex topics relating to what it means to be human, belief in divine powers and challenging moral and ethical dilemmas.

 Enrichment and intervention

-A Philosophy Club has been set up for Year 8 and 9 students.
+A Philosophy Club has been set up for students in Years 8, 9 and 10.
 Here the students discuss and explore ethical and philosophical topics in order to stretch and challenge their imagination and debating skills as well as broadening their minds to become more inquisitive and reflective individuals.